lancezeng947/Real-Fake-Job-Posting/README.md

 ![labels](/Images/SIF_MLP.JPG)

-Using sentence embeddings, the random forest classifier performed the best: 95% AUC.
+Usg sentence embeddings, the random forest classifier performed the best: 95% AUC.
 Unfortunately, the recall @ 45% is a bit low (ie. we are capaturing less than half the fake jobs posts)

 **2.** Sentence embedding performed admirably, but by condensing an order-dependent sequence of words into a single representation, lots of information gets lost.
 The LSTM/GRU model will incorporate word embeddings as individual features and also extract contextual information from the order of words.
-Inspiartion for my code came from MLWhiz: https://mlwhiz.com/blog/2019/03/09/deeplearning_architectures_text_classification/
+Inspiration for my code came from MLWhiz: https://mlwhiz.com/blog/2019/03/09/deeplearning_architectures_text_classification/

 The architecture of this model consists of an embedding layer (using pretrained FastText weights as starting points), followed by a bidirectional LSTM.
 We will pool results together to streamline the training process before outputing a sigmoid probability of whether or not the job posting is fake.
 The result outperforms all other models so far:
 ![labels](/Images/LSTM_CM.JPG)